 Remember to read the instructions that Sprintax provides.

 You will be required to download, print, and sign your federal tax return and mail it to the IRS.
 Depending on your circumstances, you may be able to e-file your federal tax return.
 However, this will depend on certain eligibility criteria.
-You can learn more about eligibility in this Sprintax blog.
+You can learn more about eligibility in this Sprintax blog post.

 If you have a state filing requirement, you must also mail this to the tax authorities.